 Have you ever heard of the classical homeschooling method?
-If you have, I am sure you may be wondering what are classical education pros and cons.
+Ever wondered about the pros and cons of classical education?
+Searching for suggestions for the popular classical education curriculum?
 Or are you simply wondering what the homeschooling pros and cons are?

-Today we will be looking at the pros and cons of the Classical homeschooling method with the help of Joelle of Homeschooling for His Glory, Deana of The Frugal Homeschooling Mom and Heather of The Principled Academy.
-Let’s walk.
+Today we will be looking at the pros and cons of the Classical homeschooling method with the help of Joelle of Homeschooling for His Glory, Deana of The Frugal Homeschooling Mom, and Heather of The Principled Academy.
+Are you ready?

 Classical Education Pros and Cons According to Joelle

 Please note that affiliate links are used in this post for your convenience.

 Why did I choose to follow a classical model of education?
 Well, when I was researching the different methods of homeschooling, especially by reading The Complete Guide to Getting Started in Homeschooling, the Classical model really appealed to me.

 Classical education’s emphasis is on mastering the tools of learning (Language and Logic), and on a love of truth, wisdom, and virtue.
 These were exactly what we were wanting to teach our kids, so Classical seemed the way to go.